sidmohan0/gpt_annotator/README.md

 - Extract text from multiple file formats.
 - Tokenize and process sentences using NLTK.
 - Generate annotated data suitable for NER tasks.
+Currently output as JSONL

 ## Requirements